 |You will also need a large baking sheet, lightly greased.|

 Fold the dough over the marzipan and carefully place the whole thing on a baking sheet, allowing plenty of room for expansion.
-Leave it to prove in a warm place until it has doubled in size again, then bake in the oven for 35-40 minutes.
+Place the tray in a large roomy polythene bag and leave it to prove in a warm place until it has doubled in size again.
+Then then bake in the oven on the centre shelf for 35-40 minutes.
 Allow it to cool on the baking sheet for about 5 minutes before lifting it on to a wire rack to finish cooling.

 Return to Homepage